 Submitting your test scores is an excellent way to help your application stand out.
 Moreover, it may turn out that submitting a strong test score, even in a test-optional scenario, may end up giving you an advantage.

 The personal essay is just that — personal.
 A well-written essay can capture the authenticity of an applicant better than any other part of the Ivy League college application.
 Students can communicate personal motivations, share more about their passions, showcase leadership qualities, and build trust through a personal essay.

 A personal essay also helps admission officers determine if you’re a good fit for their campus community.
 They want to know that you not only care about your goals but are also capable of furthering the university’s mission.

 Strong extracurriculars are critical if you want to get into the Ivy League.
 Ivy Leagues are not looking for applicants who have participated in dozens of extracurriculars, and they discourage dabbling in many activities.
 They prefer you dig deep into a subject, dedicate significant time to it, and use this experience to help the school propel you into a world-changing career.

-Remember, it’s ok if your extracurriculars change later.
-Show them you’re capable of achieving big things now because what you accomplish now is a good indicator of what you will do in the future, whatever you set your sights on.
+Remember, it’s ok if your extracurricular pursuits change later.
+Show them you’re capable of achieving big things now because what you accomplish now is a good indicator of what you can accomplish in the future, whatever you set your sights on.

 Check out the table below for some awesome extracurricular ideas that will stand out in your Ivy League application.